-Jubilee Campaign is a nonprofit organization which promotes the human rights and religious liberty of ethnic and religious minorities such as those in Pakistan, Iran, Egypt, Nigeria, China, North Korea and others particularly in Muslim and Communist nations.
+Jubilee Campaign is a non-profit organization which promotes the human rights and religious liberty of ethnic and religious minorities such as those in Pakistan, Iran, Iraq, Syria, Egypt, Nigeria, China, North Korea and others.
 We assist individuals and families seeking asylum in the West from religious based persecution as well as promoting the care and well-being of larger groups of refugees fleeing religious and ethnic persecution.

 Jubilee Campaign also advocates for the release of prisoners of conscience such as Pastor Yousef Nadarkhani in Iran, Asia Bibi in Pakistan and human rights defenders such as Gao Zhisheng and Chen Guangcheng of China, Fr.
 Van Ly of Vietnam, and many others who are in prison or otherwise denied their basic human rights.